Ecuadorian Americans: Ecuadorian Return Migration

 In 2008, the Great World Recession made for a decline in Ecuadorian emigration.
-This event also hindered two of Ecuador’s major cash flows: remittances and exports.
-To aid in the country's recovery, Ecuadorian President Rafael Correa implemented the Welcome Home Plan.
-The plan fights unemployment and serves to boost the economy by encouraging migrants to come home through various ways, including aiding returnees in their own business ventures.
+This event also hindered two of Ecuador's major cash flows: remittances and exports.
+To aid in the country's recovery, the then Ecuadorian President Rafael Correa implemented the Welcome Home Plan.
+The plan attempted to fight unemployment and served to boost the economy by encouraging migrants to come home through various ways, including aiding returnees in their own business ventures.

 Panama Hat Industry's role in Ecuadorian Emigration

 Ecuadorians had been sewing straw hats ever since the 16th century with the introduction of the Spanish Elites, it was not until 1835 when Manuel Alfaro would start an exportation business that would increase Ecuador's GDP.
 The success of selling and trading goods relies heavily on a country's location and at the time Ecuador was not a busy stop for travelers.
 Business people realized that a few miles north, a very busy stop for travelers seeking to go west during the California Gold rush; Panama.
-One of the only few ways to go west from the east coast or Canada fast and safe was to travel by sea to Panama, cross Isthmus and continue your journey through boat again.
+One of the only ways to go west from the east coast or Canada quickly and safely was to travel by sea to Panama, cross the Isthmus and continue the journey by sea.

-Panama became the location where manufactures from Ecuador, specially in the region of Cuenca would export their hats, making Cuenca a Hat industry.
+Panama became the location where manufacturers from Ecuador, specially in the region of Cuenca would export their hats, making Cuenca a Hat industry.
 A fond importer and buyer of these Hat was the United States, specifically New York.
 Usually women were in charge of weaving the hats and men were in charge of the business side.
 Although the hats were very beautifully hand crafted and took months of manufacture, imitations at a cheaper price joined the competition and fashion trends started to change, decreasing the demand for them, thus leading to the decline of the Panama Hat Trade in 1950s, and 1960s.
 This heavily affected the working class that actually weaved the hats and the elites whom ran the exportation sites.
 Laborers had to migrate out of their isolated region in hopes to find job opportunities.
 A wave of Ecuadorians emigrated to New York City through the same connections established during the Hat trade, they were known as "pioneer migrants".

 Migration to New York was very regionally focused in Ecuador, due to the Ecuadorians high economic reliance on the revenue that the exportation industry created, which was only in Cuenca and Azuay.
 Ecuador was so involved in this type of economic system because of the impact of pre and post Spanish colonial rule, and thus instead of exporting hats they started to export their own people.
 When the pioneer migrants reached NYC their families and friends joined as well, leading to a mass out migration in duding the 1980s, and 1990s after the 1980 economic crisis that left a majority of Ecuadorians, even those living in the urban areas unemployed.